 “He should be heading back now,” answered Gardner, dealing another hand.

-“What the hell was that?” asked Gardner, standing up.
+“What the hell was that?” asked Gardner.

 The noise repeated itself, this time longer.
 Cooper took Fawkes’ computer to connect to the system and find out the source of the sound.